Dashboard customization

 </div>

-Entity preview body (with pinned relations, attributes or group members)
+#### Entry preview body (with pinned relations, properties or group members)

-The Advanced tab of widget settings allows you to include pinned relations or attributes in the preview, and Family or Organization members.
-Doing so adds corresponding divs under the entity content, which allows you to style and position these blocks creatively independently from the rest of the content (see below for an example):
+The **Advanced** tab of widget settings allows you to include pinned relations or properties in the preview, and Family or Organization members.
+Doing so adds corresponding divs under the entry’s description, which allows you to style and position these blocks creatively independently from the rest of the content (*see* [*below*](#pinned-relations-as-a-sidebar) *for an example*):

 <div class="entity-content">